10 Things People Get Wrong About SEO

 It is important to continually optimise your site and all new pages on it

 You may get the idea that because SEO is not all that it is cracked up to be, that you do not need to spend much time on it.
 You do need to employ solid, effective SEO techniques across your site for maximum benefit.
 This means that you cannot shirk the SEO part of your marketing effort.
 So, even if your budget is low, you’ll still need to allocate the proper resources to make your SEO effective.

 Black hat SEO tactics are not going to work

 In other words, using SEO to trick Google by loading up on keywords, spamming, and the like is the best way to pull in potential customers.
 That could not be further from the truth today.
-Not only will spamming get you shut down quick, other methods such as content marketing are being emphasized.
+Not only will spamming get you shut down quick, other methods such as content marketing are being emphasised.
 So, you will need to learn proper SEO techniques and implement them accordingly if you want your website to stay active and draw in visitors.